mountainprotocol/tokens/README.md

-# USDM
+# Mountain Protocol USD

-This smart contract implements a rebasing ERC-20 token with additional functionality such as rebasing, reward multiplier, blacklisting, permit support and upgradeability.
+This smart contract implements a custom rebasing ERC-20 token with additional features like pausing, blacklisting, access control, and upgradability.
+The contract aims to reflect the T-Bills APY into the token value through a reward multiplier mechanism.
+Users receive a proportional number of shares when they deposit tokens, and the number of tokens they can withdraw is calculated based on the current reward multiplier.
+The addRewardMultiplier function is called once a day to adjust the reward multiplier, ensuring accurate reflection of the yield from 3 months maturity T-Bills.

 ## Features